yanivharpaz/oracle-css-il-containers/backup-restore-rac.md

 ```

+### backup after resetlogs
-#### please make sure you perform a new backup after the restore, because the old backups after resetlogs are unusable
+please make sure you perform a new backup after the restore, because the old backups after resetlogs are unusable

 ```
 rman target /